kljohnson4good/Blog/content/post/2024-08-27-building-my-resume-in-power-bi/index.md

 I was looking for fun project to demonstrate Power BI interactive visualizations and decided to create my resume and host it within this blog site.

 # Live Dashboard
-Hosted on Microsoft cloud in my personal workspace.
-Displayed here using iframe.
-<font color="red">click the button to sign in to Power BI to view</font>
+<font color="red">click the button to sign in to Power BI to view</font>.
+May require changing to Desktop view if on a mobile device.

 <iframe title="PowerBI_Resume" width="1140" height="541.25" src="https://app.powerbi.com/reportEmbed?reportId=47f05259-f820-46c0-9508-d9c1e5f96c89&autoAuth=true&ctid=fa157908-e648-4ecd-9aa6-3ee1669fff5e" frameborder="0" allowFullScreen="true"></iframe>